-Pursuant to the terms of the Resolutions, the refunding of the Refunded Bonds will be effected by depositing a portion of the proceeds of the 2022C Bonds, together with other available monies, into respective escrow funds (the "Escrow Funds") created and established under the respective Escrow Instructions, each dated as of July 1, 2022, each from Metropolitan to Computershare Trust Company, National Association, as escrow agent for the applicable Series of Refunded Bonds.
-The proceeds and other monies deposited by Metropolitan into each Escrow Fund will be held as cash or invested in certain Federal Securities.
-The amounts deposited into the respective Escrow Funds will be in amounts sufficient, together with investment earnings to be earned thereon, to pay interest coming due on the applicable Refunded Bonds prior to the date of redemption thereof and to pay the redemption price of such Refunded Bonds (i.e., 100% of the principal amount thereof) on the Redemption Date therefor, plus any interest accrued and unpaid thereon.
-See "ESTIMATED SOURCES AND USES OF FUNDS" and "VERIFICATION OF MATHEMATICAL COMPUTATIONS."
+The Refunded 2000B-3 Bonds are expected to be redeemed on August 1, 2022, and the Refunded 2016B-2 Bonds and the Refunded 2017A Bonds are each expected to be redeemed on August 15, 2022.
+Pursuant to the terms of the Resolutions, the refunding of the Refunded 2000B-3 Bonds, the Refunded 2016B-2 Bonds and the Refunded 2017A Bonds will be effected by depositing a portion of the proceeds of the 2022B Bonds, together with other available monies, into respective escrow funds (the "Escrow Funds") created and established under the respective Escrow Instructions, each dated as of July 1, 2022, each from Metropolitan to Computershare Trust Company, National Association, as escrow agent for the Refunded 2000B-3 Bonds, and The Bank of New York Mellon Trust Company, N.A., as escrow agent for the Refunded 2016B-2 Bonds and the Refunded 2017A Bonds.
+The proceeds and other monies deposited by Metropolitan into each Escrow Fund will be held as cash.
+The amounts deposited into the respective Escrow Funds will be in amounts sufficient to pay the redemption price of such Refunded Bonds (i.e., 100% of the principal amount thereof) on the respective redemption dates therefor, plus interest accrued and unpaid thereon.
+See "ESTIMATED SOURCES AND USES OF FUNDS."